PML-N distributed money to win Daska by-polls: Firdous

 LAHORE: Special Assistant to Chief Minister (SACM) Punjab Dr Firdous Ashiq Awan Sunday alleged that Pakistan Muslim League-N distributed Rs 120 million in Daska to get support of voters in the by-election.

-She said that defeat and victory dis not matter for the PTI as the party sticks to its narrative always and ultimately achieves its goal.
+She said that defeat and victory does not matter for the PTI as the party sticks to its narrative always and ultimately achieves its goal.

 She said that the PML-N faced moral defeat in Daska by-election.